Deniernal354/student-to-software-engineer/docs/8-progressing-your-career/1-maximixing-internship-oppurtunities/index.md

 As an intern, you can climb a prestige rung every 4 months.

 As a full-time employee, you can only climb a prestige rung every year, and even then it looks bad if you're spending such a short time at a company.
-It's also significantly more effort to land a full-time job, they require more interviews, and are significantly more rigorous in their hiring process to unsure their candidates are a good fit for the company.
+It's also significantly more effort to land a full-time job, they require more interviews, and are significantly more rigorous in their hiring process to insure their candidates are a good fit for the company.